erajabi/Limes_light/README.md

 After downloading the files, run the file src/Main/Main.java

 The library exist in lib folder should be attached to the program.

+The configuration files of tasks go to "config" folder and the results go to "results" folder